Food from the 'Hood

-Food from the 'Hood was a high school-based, student-owned, organically farmed products company that also marketed a line of natural salad dressings.
+Food from the 'Hood was a Californian high school-based, student-owned, organically farmed products company that also marketed a line of natural salad dressings.
 Founded in 1993, the non-profit organization was still in business in 2003, during the 10th anniversary of the Los Angeles riots from which it was born.

 Early history

 The program was founded in 1993 in the aftermath of the 1992 Los Angeles riots.
 In the wake of the riots, Crenshaw High School biology teacher Tammy Bird, met a non-profit organization, Gardens For Kids, which offered to help her restore the garden in the back of her classroom.
 Melinda McMullen, a public relations executive, joined Bird shortly thereafter.
 Together, they offered students at Crenshaw High School the opportunity to help rebuild their community by reclaiming a 1/4-acre weed-infested plot of land behind Bird's classroom.